DanielHe4rt/SOLID4Noobs/en/docs/1-srp.md

 }
 ```

 Alright, we separated the validation of our main function.
-Now we have to extract the business rule to a new abstractiong layer, that is known as **Repository Pattern**.
-The idea of Repository Pattern is you have a place to work with methods/classes that communicates with database, mailing and whatever else you need it.
-It's literally where you put all the business logic (if you prefer).
+Now we have to extract the business rule to a new abstractiong layer, that is known as **Service Pattern**.
+The idea of Service Pattern is you have a place to work with methods/classes that feeds your business logic, mailing and whatever else you need it.

-PS: The Repository Pattern is not the last abstractiong layer, in the reality you can abstract how many layers you want for your code being more readable as possible.
+PS: The Service Pattern is not the last abstractiong layer, in the reality you can abstract how many layers you want for your code being more readable as possible.

 ```php
 namespace App\Repositories;